-The Rights Plan is not triggered if an offer to acquire common shares would allow sufficient time for the shareholders to consider and react to the offer and would allow shareholders to decide to tender or not tender without the concern that they will be left with illiquid common shares should they not tender.
+The Rights Plan is not triggered if an offer to acquire Common Shares would allow sufficient time for the shareholders to consider and react to the offer and would allow shareholders to decide to tender or not tender without the concern that they will be left with illiquid Common Shares should they not tender.

-A "Permitted Bid" is a take-over bid where the bid is made by way of a take-over bid circular and: (i) is made to all holders of Voting Shares, other than the offeror; (ii) contains an irrevocable and unqualified provision that, no Voting Shares will be taken up or paid for pursuant to the take-over bid (A) prior to the close of business on a date which is not less than one hundred five (105) days following the date of the take-over bid or such shorter period that a take-over bid must remain open for pursuant to Canadian securities laws, and (B) then only if, at the close of business on the date Voting Shares are first taken up and paid for pursuant to such take-over bid, more than 50% of the Voting Shares held by shareholders other than the bidder, its associates and affiliates, and persons acting jointly or in concert with the bidder (the "Independent Shareholders") have been tendered pursuant to the take-over bid and not withdrawn; (iii) contains an irrevocable and unqualified provision that, Voting Shares may be deposited pursuant to such take-over bid at any time during the period of time between the date of the take-over bid and the date on which Voting Shares may be taken up and paid for and any Voting Shares deposited pursuant to the take-over bid may be withdrawn until taken up and paid for under the take-over bid, more than 50% of the Voting Shares held by Independent Shareholders have been deposited pursuant to the take-over bid and not withdrawn, the offeror will make public announcement of that fact and the take-over bid will remain open for deposits and tenders of Voting Shares for not less than ten (10) business days from the date of such public announcement.
+A "Permitted Bid" is a take-over bid where the bid is made by way of a take-over bid circular and: (i) is made to all holders of Voting Shares, other than the offeror; (ii) contains an irrevocable and unqualified provision that, no Voting Shares will be taken up or paid for pursuant to the take-over bid (A) prior to the close of business on a date which is not less than one hundred five (105) days following the date of the take-over bid or such shorter period that a take-over bid must remain open for pursuant to Canadian securities laws, and (B) then only if, at the close of business on the date Voting Shares are first taken up and paid for pursuant to such take-over bid, more than 50% of the Voting Shares held by shareholders other than the bidder, its associates and affiliates, and persons acting jointly or in concert with the bidder (the "Independent Shareholders") have been tendered pursuant to the take-over bid and not withdrawn; (iii) contains an irrevocable and unqualified provision that, Voting Shares may be deposited pursuant to such take-over bid at any time during the period of time between the date of the take-over bid and the date on which Voting Shares may be taken up and paid for and any Voting Shares deposited pursuant to the takeover bid may be withdrawn until taken up and paid for; and (iv) contains an irrevocable and unqualified provision that, if on the date on which Voting Shares may be taken up and paid for under the take-over bid, more than 50% of the Voting Shares held by Independent Shareholders have been deposited pursuant to the take-over bid and not withdrawn, the offeror will make public announcement of that fact and the take-over bid will remain open for deposits and tenders of Voting Shares for not less than ten (10) business days from the date of such public announcement.